ComplexSecurity/Burp-Suite-Exam/GraphQL API Vulnerabilities ✅/GraphQL API Vulnerabilities.md

         }
     }
 ```

+Attempt to run an Introspection query to find any hidden fields are available, particularly for hidden blog posts.
+If true, add the hidden fields to the initial query to grab the value.
 # Discover Schema Information

 Introspection is a built-in GraphQL function that allows you to query for information about the schema, but can also be used to disclose potentially sensitive data.
 To use it, query the `__schema` field, available on root type of all queries.